This post may contain affiliate links.

-A healthier homemade Russian Dressing perfect for sandwiches (reubens of course!), burgers, salads and more!
-Made with avocado oil mayo, Greek yogurt, and all the classic flavorings, this creamy and savory dressing will become a staple in your refrigerator.
+A Homemade Russian Dressing perfect for sandwiches, burgers, salads and more!
+Made with mayo, Greek yogurt, and all the classic flavorings, this creamy and savory dressing is so easy to make and will be a staple condiment in your refrigerator.

 What is Russian Dressing